The Kerr/CFT correspondence and its extensions: a comprehensive review

-One usually expects that conserved charges are captured by highly symmetric solutions.
-From the theorems presented in the last section, we infer that in (AdS)-Einstein-Maxwell theory there is no candidate non-trivial near-horizon solution charged under the $SL(2,\mathbb R) \times U(1)$ symmetry ($\times U(1)$ symmetry when electric charge is present), except for a solution related via a diffeomorphism to the near-horizon geometry.
-If the conjecture presented in last section is correct, there is no non-trivial candidate in the whole theory \eqref{generalaction}.
-One can then argue that there will be no solution -- even non-stationary -- with non-zero mass or angular momentum (or electric charge when a Maxwell field is present) above the background near-horizon geometry, except solutions related via a diffeomorphism.
+It is then natural to conjecture that any stationary solution of the more general action~\eqref{generalaction}, which asymptotes to a near-horizon geometry of the form~\eqref{GenExt} is diffeomorphic to it.
+This conjecture remains to be proven but if correct, it would imply, together with the result in Section \ref{sec:nearext1}, that there is no non-trivial candidate stationary near-horizon solution with arbitrary finite energy in any theory of the form~\eqref{generalaction}.
+One can then argue that there will be no solution asymptotic to \eqref{GenExt} -- even non-stationary -- with a non-zero energy above the background near-horizon geometry, except solutions related via a diffeomorphism.

-In order to test whether or not there exists any local bulk dynamics in the class of geometries which asymptote to the near-horizon geometries \eqref{GenExt}, one can perform a linear analysis and study which modes survive at the non-linear level after backreaction is taken into account.
-This analysis has been performed with care for the spin 2 field around the NHEK (near-horizon extremal Kerr) geometry in \cite{Amsel:2009ev,Dias:2009ex} under the assumption that all non-linear solutions have vanishing $SL(2,\mathbb R) \times U(1)$ charges (which is justified by the existence of a Birkoff theorem as mentioned in Section \ref{sec:nonpert}).
+In order to test directly whether or not there exist any local bulk dynamics in the class of geometries, which asymptote to the near-horizon geometries~\eqref{GenExt}, one can perform a linear analysis and study which modes survive at the non-linear level after backreaction is taken into account.
+This analysis has been performed with care for the massless spin 0 and spin 2 field around the NHEK geometry in~\cite{Amsel:2009ev,Dias:2009ex} under the assumption that all non-linear solutions have vanishing $SL(2,\mathbb R) \times U(1)$ charges (which is justified by the existence of a Birkoff theorem as mentioned earlier).
 The conclusion is that there is no linear mode that is the linearization of a non-linear solution.